 Replicated evidence supporting precognition

-The second claim was that the scientific research on the subject does not support precognition.
+Another claim was that the scientific research on the subject does not support precognition.
 While the subject is of course controversial, there is in fact consistent replicated evidence supporting presentiment and precognition, for example a recent meta-analysis of 90 different studies yielded an overall statistical significance of greater than 6 sigma.
 The data was based upon research from 33 laboratories in 14 countries.

 Regardless of whether or not one agrees that this data, or that the other studies that exist, are correct, it shows that evidence does clearly exist that supports precognition.
 It is therefore not unreasonable to conclude, with at least some degree of confidence, that precognitive experiences could be genuine.